 - The reimbursement for lost or damaged time measuring chips in section 3.10. is 180 Kč (7€), which the Racer has to pay the Race Organiser.

 - The amount paid by the Race Organiser to the Racer for damages detailed in section 10.3. may not exceed 12 200 Kč (482€) per harmful event

 16. THE LANGUAGE OF THE COMPETITION RULES

-The Rules of Competition have been prepared in Hungarian, English, Polish, Czech and German languages.
+The Rules of Competition have been prepared in Hungarian, English, Polish and Czech languages.
 Should any differences in interpretation or linguistic problems occur, the Hungarian version will prevail.

 RULES CONCERNING SPECTATORS AND VISITORS

 - During the event, dogs may only be kept on a leash, it is forbidden to release them!

 - If your dog is aggressive, antisocial toward humans or other animals, please put a muzzle on it!
 You are responsible for its behaviour!

 - You are responsible for your own and your dog’s wellbeing!